stawberri/twitter_dbooks/README.md

 `%danbooru_api_key:`      |         | Danbooru API Key (optional)
 `%owner:`                 |         | Your own user ID number or username (optional) `%every:`                 | `never` | Time between tweets in an '[1h2m3s][rufs]' format.
-`%gelbooru:`              |         | Enables Gelbooru style API support (advanced)
+`%gelbooru:`              |         | Enables [Gelbooru style API support][gelbs] (advanced)

-Note that there isn't a %tag for your bot's username.
+Note that you can only have one of each %metatag, and there isn't a %tag for your bot's username.

 %tags                     | What it does
 --------------------------|--------------